ShuvenduRoy/Blood-Bank/README.md

 # Blood-Bank
 Android app connected to a database of blood doner
+You can download the app from the link https://1drv.ms/u/s!AgwRW8KeY2FEvl9KTtcOzK1Q38A-

 The android app is a community between people who need blood and who are wiling to donote blood.
 The home page of the app is looked like this.
 Which has maily two option, one for "Need Blood" and the other is "Be a Donor"